zaninime/planet-manager/src/protocol/photon/README.md

 **This is a work in progress!**

-The goal of this module is to convert the lamp configuration (called `lampConfig`) to an intelligible representation used by the application (called `highLevel`).
+The goal of this module is to convert the lamp configuration (called `config`) to an intelligible representation used by the application (called `highLevel`).

 The module should also identify different lamp models and firmware versions, in order to declare and correct specific bugs.
 Bugs and features should be considered in each function, processed inline.